buanzo/hume/README.md

 * watchdog command: 'This task needs to run daily' -> cron failed? hume command that lets the watchdog know it is effectively running daily.

+* A publisher/subscriber subsystem?

+Maybe one wants to propagate an event.

+Maybe we want to set some value for others to consume (this could be related to Prometheus idea below)

+* Prometheus compatibility

+Humed should maintain the last status regarding a particular host:task (humed might end up receiving information from more than one host, specially in containerized environments?).

+That data is valid for a time series based scraper such as Prometheus.

+An in-memory db should work in this scenario, with possibly a persistent option.

+KEY = host:task?
+VALUES = All of HumePkt? timestamp included.

+The MSG might not end up being graphed... :P but Grafana for instance supports Text panels.
+It might be nice to be able to design a Hume Tasks dashboard.

 # Components